 Consider lender requirements

-Although you can drive legally with just the minimum amounts of coverage, most insurance experts recommend that you purchase higher levels of coverage.
+Although you can drive legally with just the minimum amounts of coverage, most insurance experts recommend purchasing higher levels of coverage as a financial safeguard against a costly loss.
 If you cause an accident, your insurance will only pay up to your policy limits.
-If you have state minimum coverage and the damages you cause are greater than your insurance limits, you will be responsible for the overage out of pocket.
+If you have state minimum coverage and the damages you cause are greater than your insurance limits, you will be responsible for the overage out-of-pocket.
+These costs can quickly add up to thousands of dollars and could be financially devastating to you and your family.

-You may also want to consider full coverage insurance, which adds optional comprehensive and collision coverage.
-These coverages provide financial protection for damage to your own vehicle.
+You may also want to consider full coverage insurance, which generally includes optional comprehensive and collision coverage.
+These coverage types provide financial protection for damage to your own vehicle, as well as theft, vandalism and weather-related losses.
 If you have a loan or lease on your car, your lender will likely require you to carry full coverage.
-You could also purchase gap insurance to help cover the difference for your car’s value in case it is significantly damaged or totaled.
+You could also purchase gap insurance to help cover the difference between what your newer car is worth and what you still owe on it after a claim payout, in the event it is totaled.

 Consider driver risk impacts

-Car insurance is personalized to each driver, depending on rating factors such as where you live, the car you drive and your driving history.
-Everyone brings a unique set of circumstances to the search for car insurance.
-Maybe you have a car loan, which means you will likely need full coverage.
-Or perhaps you have a teenage driver, in which case you may benefit from student discounts that help combat the added cost.
-Whatever your specific situation, you may want to look for companies that are suited to insuring your needs.
+Car insurance rates are personalized to each driver, depending on risk factors such as where you live, the car you drive and your motor vehicle history.
+Everyone brings a unique set of circumstances to their search for car insurance.
+Maybe you have a car loan, which means you will likely need full coverage insurance.
+If you have a teenage driver, you may benefit from student discounts that help combat the higher premiums insurers typically charge for young adults.
+Whatever your specific situation, you may want to look for companies that are suited to your needs.

 Car insurance discounts in Colorado

-There are a number of available auto insurance discounts from carriers who serve Coloradans, but they will vary from company to company.
-Some common discounts that many auto insurers offer include:
+Carriers typically offer multiple auto insurance discounts to Coloradans, but note that exact discounts and availability will vary from company to company.
+Common discounts that many auto insurers offer include:

-- Young driver discounts: If you have a young driver to insure, there might be a few discounts that you can take advantage of.
-Insurance companies often offer good student discounts, student away at school discounts and driver education discounts.
+- Young driver discounts: If you have a young driver to insure, they may qualify for several different discounts.
+This includes good student discounts (maintain an “B” average in high school or college), student away at school discounts and driver education discounts.

-- Safety driver discounts: Whenever you can prove safety as a driver, you usually have a good chance of saving on car insurance.
-Many insurers offer discounts for safe driving habits and if your vehicle has safety features like anti-lock brakes or side curtain airbags, you might qualify for a discount.
+- Safe driver discounts: Proving that you’re a safe driver may save you money on your car insurance.
+If you exhibit safe practices through a usage-based telematics program, which monitors your driving habits, or if your vehicle has safety features like anti-lock brakes or side curtain airbags, you may qualify for a discount.

-- Other discounts: If you insure more than one type of policy, like your auto and home insurance, with the same company, you will often qualify for a discount.
-If you have more than one car, you could earn a multi-car discount if you insure both cars with the same company.
+- Other discounts: If you bundle more than one insurance policy type with the same company, such as home and auto insurance, you may qualify for a discount on both policies.
+If you have more than one car, you may be able to earn a multi-vehicle discount by insuring both cars with the same company.

-Every company offers different discounts and different requirements.
-The best way to make sure you are utilizing all the discounts that you qualify for is to talk to your insurance professional.
+Every company offers different types and levels of discounts and has varied eligibility requirements, so the best way to make sure you are utilizing all the discounts that you qualify for is to talk to a licensed insurance professional such as your insurance agent or your insurer’s customer service representative.

 Frequently asked questions